Seeing Past Skin

 Going to seminary is common for teen Saints.
-It was also another excuse to be with her.
-My feelings did not cool for her, though, never did I act on them because I feared the White people.
-I knew if I asked her out, maybe they would kick me out of the Church or something.
+It was also another excuse to be with her, Katie.
+In On Being a Latter-day Saint and a Black American: Singing for Love?, I mentioned my crush on a young woman named Katie and us singing together.
+My association with her aided me to feel a little less like I did not fit in.
+Aside from performing music with her, Katie took me to seminary as an added service since as I aged into an older teen with no car.
+My feelings bloomed for her, though, never did I act on them because I feared the White people.
+I figured if I asked her out, maybe the White people would kick me out of the Church or something.
 It may have been untrue, but I was unwilling to find out.

 I went to church with real Southerners, not just Utah transplants.
-In my mind, a real Southerner was a White man or woman who tolerated Blacks.
-God had His work cut out transforming me because I still did not trust White people.
-Earlier in my young life, I experienced many racist insults that I did not understand at the hands of some ignorant and well-intentioned people--both White and Black.
-It was clear on many such occasions that my Black behind was not welcomed to step out of the racial norms!
-This was not my impression so much with the members of The Church of Jesus Christ of Latter-day Saints.
-It was the impression that I brought with me into the Church in my teen years.
+In my mind, a real Southerner was a White man or woman who tolerated Blacks to be polite God had His work cut out transforming me because I still did not trust White people.
+Earlier in my young life, I experienced many racist insults that I did not understand at the hands of some ignorant people--both White and Black.
+It was clear on many such occasions that my Black behind was not welcomed to step out of the racial norms in those other social settings!
+With the members of The Church of Jesus Christ of Latter-day Saints, I did not get that impression.
+Racism was the impression that I brought with me into the Church in my teen years.

 As a young man, only one family turned me away as their home teacher (visiting lay minister) for being Black.
 I understood it then.
 I accepted it.
 It is the South, and they were White.
 Why should I expect something different from White people whether they are Saints or not?
-I did expect something different, however.
+I, however, did expect something different.

 When our congregation split due to the significant growth in the area, I was separated from the only Black family in the ward that actually went to church.
 There were Black Latter-day Saints in the area.
 They just decided to leave the Church after a while and be with people that looked more like them.
 The cultural gap was too much of an obstacle for them.